Graduate Studies Faculty

 Joel T. Nigg, Ph.D.

-Research Interests:Developmental psychopathology and temperament; Attention Deficit Hyperactivity Disorder (ADHD) and externalizing behavior problems; neuropsychological and cognitive mechanisms in child psychopathology; genetics and epigenetic effects in ADHD; Role of diet and nutrition » Click here for more about Dr. Nigg's research
+Research Interests:Developmental psychopathology and temperament; Attention Deficit Hyperactivity Disorder (ADHD) and externalizing behavior problems; neuropsychological and cognitive mechanisms in child psychopathology; genetic and epigenetic effects in ADHD; Role of diet and nutrition, role of chemical toxicants, in ADHD; developmental change in neural and psychological processes in self regulation, self control, and ADHD » Click here for more about Dr. Nigg's research » PubMed Listing

 Developmental psychopathology and temperament / personality

 Neuropsychological and cognitive underpinnings of psychopathology